The core concept of this book is important, but it could've been better explained in a 5 page blog post than in this 300 page book.

 The idea that you should start with the "why" of your business before doing anything else is valuable.

 Unfortunately, the book spends hundreds of pages explaining to you why "starting with why" is the correct approach with the same examples.

-Instead, I would have rather seen more explanation of how to actually start with why.
+Instead, I wanted to see more explanation about how to actually start with why.
 The book also missed out on how relevant it's philosophy is to personal decisions.

 “Those who truly lead are able to create a following of people who act not because they were swayed, but because they were inspired.”

 Inspiration is not about incentivizing people, but about motivating them to act because they care.